-Support Centre for Student Engagement, Wellbeing and Success: pastoral support Bloomsbury Institute's finance, disability support and career development.
+Support Centre for Student Engagement, Wellbeing and Success: pastoral support Bloomsbury Institute's Centre for Student Engagement, Wellbeing and Success (SEWS)

+ensures that throughout their studies, students are engaged and successful.
+SEWS provides advice on housing, finance, disability support and career development.
 SEWS provides a good opportunity for students to reflect on what skills they may need to acquire in order to progress in their studies and to find employment at the end of their degree.